ibexa/documentation-developer/docs/commerce/order_management/order_management_api.md

 ## Update order

-You can update the order after it is created.
+You can update the order after it's created.
 You could do it to support a scenario when, for example, the order is processed manually and its status has to be changed in the system.
 To update order information, use the `OrderService::updateOrder` method: